10 shoulder mobility exercises and stretches for pain relief

 The best way to enhance shoulder mobility is simply to stay active.
 Shoulder stretches and strengthening exercises are key.
 They help restore range of motion and prevent injury.
 Aim to do these stretches recommended by Hinge Health physical therapists three to five times a week.
 You can do them any time of the day, says Dr. Dang, although if you gently stretch after a shoulder-strengthening workout, it can also help reduce muscle soreness and keep shoulder muscles long and flexible.
 And doing these stretches before a workout can warm up muscles for better activation when you move on to the strengthening exercises.

-Get 100+ similar exercises for free →“This stretch promotes overhead motion and thoracic extension, or arch in your mid back, which counters a lot of negative effects that prolonged sitting may have,” explains Dr. Dang.
+Want expert care?
+Check if you're covered for our free program →“This stretch promotes overhead motion and thoracic extension, or arch in your mid back, which counters a lot of negative effects that prolonged sitting may have,” explains Dr. Dang.

 How to do it: